-- A. Appointment of Attorney: A petition for appointment of a guardian/conservator for an adult must include a request for the court to appoint a lawyer to represent the proposed protected person.
-If the proposed ward already has a lawyer and you want that lawyer to represent the ward in this matter, list the lawyer's name and address and explain any prior relationship or dealings between the lawyer and you, and between the lawyer and the person to be protected. - If you do not have the name of a specific lawyer to be appointed, call the Office of Public Defense Services after you file.
-They will provide the name of a lawyer to be appointed by the court.
-See the "Procedures" document in this packet for the number to call and what to say when you call. - B. Persons Entitled to Notice: In this section, list every person (or agency) legally entitled to receive notice of your request for a court order concerning the proposed ward.
-Arizona Revised Statutes A.R.S. § 14-5305 and 14-5405, provide that in the matters of guardianship/conservatorship for an adult, notice shall be given to: - 1.
-The proposed ward and his or her spouse and parents or adult children, - 2.
-Any person who is currently serving as a guardian or conservator (fiduciary) for or who has care and custody of the ward, - 3.
-If no one other than the ward is notified under #1 or 2, notice must be given to at least one of the ward's closest adult relatives, if any can be found, and - 4.
+A. Appointment of Attorney: A petition for appointment of a guardian must include a request for the court to appoint a lawyer to represent the person you say needs the guardian.
+If the proposed ward already has a lawyer and you want that lawyer to represent the ward in this matter, list the lawyer's name and address and explain any prior relationship or dealings between the lawyer and you, and between the lawyer and the person to be protected.

+If you are not providing the name of a specific lawyer you want to have appointed, call the Office of Public Defense Services after you file your Petition and other initial papers to get the name of a lawyer to be appointed by the court.

+See the "Procedures" document in this packet for more specific information including the number to call and what to say when you call.

+- B. Persons Entitled to Notice.
+In this section, list every person (or agency) legally entitled to receive notice of your request to have a guardian appointed for the proposed ward.
+Arizona Revised Statutes A.R.S. § 14-5309, provides that in the matter of a guardianship for an adult, notice shall be given to: - 1.
+The proposed ward and his or her spouse and parents or adult children. - 2.
+Any person who is serving as guardian or conservator or who has the care and custody of the proposed ward. - 3.
+In case no other person is notified under #1 or 2 above, notice must be given to at least one of the ward's closest adult relatives, if any can be found. - 4.
 Any person who has filed a Demand for Notice with the Clerk of the Court.

-For more detailed information on "Serving Notice", refer to Self-Service Center packet #2 on "SERVICE".
+For more detailed information on how you are required or permitted by law to give Notice, refer to Self-Service Center packet #2 on "SERVICE".

-- FORM 3: AFFIDAVIT OF PERSON TO BE APPOINTED (Form PBGC13f).
-This document required by Arizona law A.R.S. §14-5106(A), must be completed by the proposed guardian/conservator and filed with the PETITION.
-The proposed guardian/conservator is usually, but not always, the same person as the Petitioner.
-Read carefully, answer truthfully, and attach explanations as instructed on the document itself. - 2.
-COMPLETE OTHER COURT PAPERS: These forms are NOT filed with the Clerk, but you will need them later to schedule a court hearing. - PETITIONER'S INFORMATION SHEET TO COURT INVESTIGATOR (PBGCA12f).
+- FORM 3: AFFIDAVIT OF PERSON TO BE APPOINTED (PBGC13f).
+This document required by Arizona law A.R.S. §14-5106(A), must be completed by the proposed guardian and filed with the PETITION.
+The proposed guardian is usually, but not always, the same person as the Petitioner.
+Read carefully, answer truthfully, and attach explanations as instructed on the document itself. - B: COMPLETE OTHER COURT PAPERS: These forms are NOT filed with the Clerk, but you will need them later to schedule a court hearing. - PETITIONER'S INFORMATION SHEET TO COURT INVESTIGATOR (PBGCA12f).
 This document provides important information to the Court Investigator which will aid the progress of your case.
 Inaccurate or incomplete information may cause delay.
-This is not filed but is needed before a hearing will be set. - NOTICE OF HEARING (Form PBGC18F). - WAIVER OF NOTICE and WAIVER OF SERVICEMEMBERS CIVIL RELIEF ACT (Form PBGC19F) - See PBGC20h in Packet #2 on "Service" for how and when to use these.
+This is not filed but is needed before a hearing will be set. - NOTICE OF HEARING (PBGC18F). - WAIVER OF NOTICE and WAIVER OF SERVICEMEMBERS CIVIL RELIEF ACT (PBGC19F) See PBGC20h in this packet and Packet #2 on "Service" for how and when to use these.

-NEXT: Read and follow instructions on the separate "PROCEDURES" document (PBGCA10p) in this packet for what to do after you have completed these forms.
+NEXT: Read and follow instructions on the separate "PROCEDURES" document (PBGA10p) in this packet for what to do after you have completed these forms.